mjulstein/react-mask-input/README.md

-# react-masked-input
+# @marolla/react-input-mask
-**react-masked-input** is the stable version of the react-input-mask library for React 18 or later.
+**@marolla/react-input-mask** is the stable version of the react-input-mask library for React 18 or later.

 If you need support for older versions, use [version 2](https://www.npmjs.com/package/react-input-mask).